zilongshanren/programmers-guide/README.md

 * each chapter has a compilable source code sample to demonstrate concepts.

-[Outline.md](https://github.com/chukong/programmers-guide/blob/master/chapters/outline.md) - outline of what the guide will cover
+[Outline.md](https://github.com/chukong/programmers-guide/blob/master/chapters/outline.md) - outline of what the guide will cover (may be out of date)

 Appendices
 --------